This post may contain affiliate links. For more information, read my disclosure policy.

 • Using a fork, press the tines into the butter and sugar to fully combine them.
 When combined, the mixture resembles a paste.

-• Grab a wooden spoon and beat the butter and sugar together using the same motion you would to scramble eggs.
+• Grab a wooden spoon or rubber spatula and beat the butter and sugar together using the same motion you would to scramble eggs.
 If it’s easier, you can also use the fork to cream them.

 • Depending on how fast you can mix, it will take three to five minutes to achieve the right color (pale yellow, remember?) and a fluffy texture.
 There should be no streaks of butter in the mixture – all of it should be well combined.